 I grew up on a small vegetable farm in upstate NY, and knew from a young age I wanted to pursue a career in ecology.
 After attending Cornell University for my undergraduate degree and Montana State University for my Master's degree, I landed in Colorado to begin work on a doctoral project.

 My dissertation research is focused on the boreal toad and amphibian chytrid fungus system in Colorado, but I'm more generally interested in applied research questions with a quantitative slant.

 General research interests

 My science is motivated by applied research questions, though the findings often have broad ecological implications.
-I use a combination of carefully designed field studies, laboratory experiments, and model-based techniques to make sense of complicated systems.
+I use a combination of simulation, carefully designed field studies, laboratory experiments, and model-based techniques to make sense of complicated systems.